particle-iot/docs/src/content/reference/device-os/firmware.md

 {{since when="5.3.0"}}

-In Device OS 5.3.0 and later, it is possible to reconfigure the pins that are used for Ethernet control signals CS, RESET, and INT.
+In Device OS 5.3.x, it is possible to reconfigure the pins that are used for Ethernet control signals CS, RESET, and INT.
 This may be desirable if you need to use pins D3-D5 for other purposes, such as `SPI1`.

+**Warning**: This API is temporary and will change in a future version of Device OS.

 The correct order of operations is: